Parkour is not a sport, it's a movement art

 Freerunning was originally developed by Sébastien Foucan, one of the original members of the French parkour group "Yamakasi".
-Unlike parkour, where the main objective is efficiency and speed, freerunning encourages practitioners to explore and interact with their environment in more artistic and individual ways.
-In other words, it is less a sport and more a form of art expressed through the movements of the body.
+Unlike parkour, where the main goal is efficiency and speed, freerunning encourages practitioners to explore and interact with their environment in more artistic and individual ways.
+In other words, it's less of a sport and more of an art form expressed through body movement.

 Techniques and training

-Freerunning includes a wide range of acrobatic movements, including flips, spins, and tricks, which are often not found in traditional parkour.
-In addition, freerunning places a strong emphasis on fluidity of movement and aesthetics, where how a movement looks is as important as how it is executed.
+Freerunning includes a wide range of acrobatic movements, including flips, spins, and tricks that are often not found in traditional parkour.
+In addition, freerunning places a strong emphasis on fluidity of movement and aesthetics, where how a movement looks is just as important as how it is executed.

-Freerunning training often involves developing strength, agility, balance and coordination, while learning and perfecting various acrobatic techniques.
-Freerunners typically train in both urban and natural environments, ranging from city parks and buildings to forests and rock formations.
+Freerunning training often involves developing strength, agility, balance and coordination while learning and perfecting various acrobatic techniques.
+Freerunners typically train in both urban and natural environments, from city parks and buildings to forests and rock formations.

 Despite its growing popularity, freerunning is still deeply rooted in its original philosophy of freedom, self-expression and creative exploration.
-For many practitioners, freerunning is more than just a sport or a hobby; it is a way of life and a way of seeing the world.
+For many practitioners, freerunning is more than just a sport or hobby; it's a lifestyle and a way of seeing the world.

 In short, freerunning is a unique and creative discipline that is all about exploring the world around us through movement.
-It is a form of art that gives practitioners the freedom to express themselves in their own unique way, challenging them to constantly push their own boundaries and try new things.
+It's an art form that gives practitioners the freedom to express themselves in their own unique way, challenging them to constantly push their own boundaries and try new things.